Projective measurements can probe non-classical work extraction and time-correlations: Role of non-classicality for enhanced extractable work

 \section{Role of non-classicality for enhanced extractable work}

-In Fig.~(4) in the main text we show the comparison between the work values $\langle W\rangle$ associated with the MHQ distribution and the average $\langle W\rangle_{\rm TPM}$ corresponding to the TPM scheme.
+In Fig.~3 in the main text we show the comparison between the work values $\langle w\rangle_t$ associated with the MHQ distribution and the average $\langle w\rangle_t^{\rm TPM}$ corresponding to the TPM scheme.
 In doing this, we also make use of the experimental data obtained from the implementation of the weak two-point measurement (wTPM) scheme.

-From the figure, we can observe that the presence of non-classicality, in the form of negativity of the MHQs, entails a larger extractable work that is maximum when also $\aleph[\v{q}(\rho)]$ takes its maximum value.
+From the figure, we can observe that the presence of non-classicality, in the form of negativity of the MHQs, entails a larger extractable work that is maximum when also $\aleph$ takes its maximum value.
 The physical explanation of this effects relies in the fact that non-classicality is able to transform the average work done by the system into extractable work, and vice versa.
 Let us analyze this statement more in detail.
-For the sake of simplicity, from here on we call $\Re q_{if}$ as $z_{if}$.
-The average work $\langle W\rangle \equiv \sum_{i,f}z_{if}(E_f-E_i)$ of a MHQ work distribution can be equivalently written as
+The average work $\langle w\rangle_t \equiv \sum_{i,f}q_{if}(E_f-E_i)$ of a MHQ work distribution can be equivalently written as

-where the set of $\mu_{if} \equiv |z_{if}|/\|\v{z}\|$ forms a classical probability distribution respecting the Kolmogorov's axioms of probability theory, $\|\v{z}\| \equiv \sum_{if}|z_{if}|$ that is denoted as \emph{total negativity} ($\|\v{z}\|=1$ if no MHQs are negative), and ${\rm sgn}(\cdot)$ is the sign function that is equal to $+1$ if $(\cdot)$ is positive and $-1$ otherwise.
-Hence, by defining $\overline{E}_{f}(t) \equiv \|\v{z}\|{\rm sgn}(z_{if})E_{f}(t)$ and $\overline{E}_{i}(0) \equiv \|\v{z}\|{\rm sgn}(z_{if})E_{i}(0)$, we can interpret the average MHQ work $\langle W\rangle$ by means of a classical stochastic process defined by the set of probabilities $\{\mu_{if}\}$, i.e.,
+where the set of $\mu_{if} \equiv |q_{if}|/\|\v{q}\|$ forms a classical probability distribution respecting the Kolmogorov's axioms of probability theory, $\|\v{q}\| \equiv \sum_{if}|q_{if}|$ that is denoted as \emph{total negativity} ($\|\v{q}\|=1$ if no MHQs are negative), and ${\rm sgn}(\cdot)$ is the sign function that is equal to $+1$ if $(\cdot)$ is positive and $-1$ otherwise.
+Hence, by defining $\overline{E}_{f}(t) \equiv \|\v{q}\|{\rm sgn}(q_{if})E_{f}(t)$ and $\overline{E}_{i}(0) \equiv \|\v{q}\|{\rm sgn}(q_{if})E_{i}(0)$, we can interpret the average MHQ work $\langle w\rangle_t$ by means of a classical stochastic process defined by the set of probabilities $\{\mu_{if}\}$, i.e.,